Saturday, 11 November 2023

 Singing the Christmas story of her kin,

-now shepherds of the street with their niche,
+now shepherds of the street with crook-matched niche,

 to denote a few of those who blithe cared